 3. Ditch The Sugar

-Eating lots of sugar can cause a host of symptoms, including premature ageing, fatigue, weight gain, foggy brain, bone loss, depression, gas, bloating, and can lower your immune system.
+Eating foods with lots of added sugar can cause a host of symptoms, including premature ageing, fatigue, weight gain, foggy brain, bone loss, depression, gas, bloating, and can lower your immune system.

 You may be thinking, well, I don’t eat that much.
 Let’s take a look.

-Say for breakfast, you have a bagel with cream cheese and a blueberry yogurt, totalling 23 grams of sugar.
+- Say for breakfast, you have a bagel with cream cheese and a blueberry yogurt, totaling 23 grams of sugar.

 - Mid-morning, you have a granola bar, which is 29 grams.

 - For lunch, you have a salad with Italian dressing, which has 11 grams.

 - For an afternoon pick-me-up, you have a mocha coffee that has 35 grams.

 - Dinner time, you have grilled chicken with barbecue sauce and a pasta salad with 16 grams

 - And a cookie for dessert, which is 15 grams (really, who eats one cookie )

 That’s a grand total of 129 grams of sugar, or 32 teaspoons (roughly three-quarters of a cup).
 It’s a bit of an eye-opener to break it all down.

-Sugar is hidden in most foods, so be sure to check on the nutritional label how much is in your favourite packaged products.
-Don’t forget to look at white bread, fruit juices and flavoured waters.
+Sugar is hidden in most foods, so be sure to check on the nutritional label how much is in your favorite packaged products.
+Don’t forget to look at white bread, fruit juices and flavored waters.